-The Company follows the accounting guidance for uncertainty in income taxes using the provisions of ASC 740 - "Income Taxes".
+The Company follows the accounting guidance for uncertainty in income taxes using the provisions of ASC 740 - Income Taxes.
 Using the guidance, tax positions initially need to be recognized in the financial statement when it is more-likely-than-not the position will be sustained upon examination by the tax authorities.
-As of December 31, 2022, the Company had no uncertain tax positions that qualify for either recognition or disclosure in the financial statement.
+As of December 31, 2023, the Company had an income tax payable, inclusive of its reserve for uncertain tax positions, to its Parent of \$3,166,900, included in "Income taxes payable to Parent" in the statement of financial condition.